JD Motorsports: Car No. 0 history

-For the 2005 season, the No. 10 returned to its original No. 0.
-Kertus Davis began driving the No. 0 full-time with Race Girl sponsoring.
+For the 2005 season, Kertus Davis began driving the No. 0 full-time with Race Girl sponsoring.
 He competed in twenty-eight races with a top-ten at Talladega for his rookie season, and Rafael Martínez and Joe Fox served as relief drivers on road courses.

 The team began the 2006 season under rumors that they would close due to sponsorship issues but remained open.
 Davis qualified for twenty-two races in that year, sharing the ride with Randy LaJoie and Morgan Shepherd.